asori0113/Matcha_Club/website/server/SERVER.md

 Contains reusable functions for example hashing passwords for profile creation and forgot password

 Make sure to modularize functionality and reusabilty as we go on.

+## Querying or Manipulating Data
+When you are querying data or manipulating data you want to reconnect to database